NLthijs48/InteractiveMessenger/Specifications & Guidelines.md

 #### Special effect tags:
 * Tags are for adding special effects to a part of the text, used as the following: "  link: http://google.com"
 * Supported tags:
-  * Link: If clicked it will cause a ìDo you want to visit this website?î popup
+  * Link: If clicked it will cause a ‚ÄúDo you want to visit this website?‚Äù popup
   * Hover: If hovered over with the mouse it will give information in a little box
     * You can use multiple lines with this tag to get multi-line hover popups
   * Suggest: If clicked it will put a string into the chat box